Ikot Udoma

 Ikot Udoma is a village in Eket Local Government Area of Akwa Ibom State, Nigeria.
 It is one of the villages under Abikpi (Ebikpi) sub-clan of Eket Offiong clan.
-It is bounded by Afia Nsit, Ofriyo and Odoro Enen villages to the north, Ikot Ibiok and Mkpok villages to the south, Idua Village to the west and Ata Idong Ikot Usoekong village to the east.
+It is bounded by Afia Nsit, Ofriyo and Odoro Enen villages to the north, Ikot Ibiok and Mkpok villages to the south, Idua Village to the west and Ata Idong Inyang Usoekong village to the east.

 History

-Ikot Udoma is a very old village said to have been founded in the 15th century by Udoma (Udo Ama), the son of Ekpitat.
-As a part of the Abikpi Clan, Ikot Udoma people trace their migration route from the south western part of the Camerouns through Okposo in the riverine part of former Eket Local Government Area to Idung Udo villages from where the Abikpi people dispersed to Ikpa village, Ndon Obong near Ikot Usoekong and Iko Eket village.
-From Ndon Obong which means the homestead of Obong) the people settled at their current location and Afia Nsit villages while some people crossed the Ubium creek to Nduo Eduo and other places.
-People of other clans also settled at Ikot Udoma, e.g. Afaha Eket, Nnama and Abighe.
-Of these only Afaha Eket people are still living in the village with the Abikpi people.
+Ikot Udoma is a very old village.
+According to oral tradition, it is said to have been founded in the 15th century by Udoma (Udo Ama), the son of Ekpitat.
+As a part of the Abikpi Clan, the people of Ikot Udoma trace their migration route from the south western part of the Camerouns through Okposo in the riverine part of former Eket Local Government Area to Idung Udo villages from where the Abikpi people dispersed to Ikpa village, Ndon Obong near Ikot Usoekong and Iko Eket villages.
+From "Ndon Obong" which means the homestead of Obong) the people settled at their current location and Afia Nsit villages while some people crossed the Ubium creek to Nduo Eduo and other places.
+People of other clans also settled at Ikot Udoma, e.g. Afaha, Nnama and Abighe people.
+Of these only Afaha people are still living in the village with the Abikpi people.